hdmamin/jabberwocky/README.md

 ├── alexa        # Code used to create a conversational alexa skill.
 ├── gui          # GUI scripts.
 The main script should be run from the project root directory.
 ├── data         # Raw and processed data.
 Some files are excluded from github but the ones needed to run the app are there.
 This also includes miscellaneous gpt3 prompt files and conversational personas.
-├── notes        # Miscellaneous notes from the development process stored as raw text files.
 └── notebooks    # Jupyter notebooks for experimentation and exploratory analysis.

 ```